 A sleeve gastrectomy is a surgery that removes most (about 80%) of the stomach.

 To do a sleeve gastrectomy, a surgeon uses surgical staples to divide the stomach into 2 parts.
 The long and narrow part of the stomach that stays in the body is called a sleeve.
 The rest of the stomach is removed from the body.

 How does a sleeve gastrectomy help you lose weight?

 After surgery, your body will make less ghrelin (a hormone that makes you feel hungry).
-When your body makes less ghrelin, you won’t feel as hungry.
+When you make less ghrelin, you won’t feel as hungry.

-Your body will be able to absorb most nutrients from the food you eat.
-This is because food will still pass through the lower part of the stomach to the upper part of the small intestine, where most foods are absorbed.
-But you’ll still need to take vitamins and minerals to get all the nutrients you need.
+Your body is able to absorb most nutrients from the food you eat.
+This is because food still passes through the lower part of the stomach to the upper part of the small intestine (where most foods are absorbed).
+You’ll need to take vitamins and minerals to get all the nutrients you need.